 SB 170 passed the full Senate 39-6 on March 13th (click here to find out how your Senator voted).
-SB 130 was initially defeated on a vote by the full Senate but then passed 34-8 on a motion to reconsider (click here to find out how your Senator voted).
-Be sure to thank Senators for their support of these sensible measures to help change our fiscal direction!
+SB 130 was initially defeated on a vote by the full Senate but then passed 34-8 on a motion to reconsider Click here to find out how your Senator voted.

 What You Can Do